mohammedpanchla/OncoProfilo/README.md

 ## Running the Notebook

-> **No data downloads required.** All data is streamed live from the GDC and UCSC Xena APIs on every run.
+> **No data downloads required.** All TCGA-BRCA data is streamed live from the GDC and UCSC Xena APIs on every run.
+Nothing is saved to disk.

 ### Google Colab

-Open `notebook/OncoProfilo_v2_Model_Upgrade.ipynb` in Colab and run all cells sequentially.
+Open `notebook/OncoProfilo.ipynb` in Colab and run all cells sequentially.
 Cell 1 installs all dependencies.

 ### VS Code